 Meaning

 In the quote “A lot of children, like I did, move away from words because of the fear – which is something you have to take out of education: the fear of worrying about what marks you’ll get, detention, worrying about letting people down, your parents, teachers.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that fear is natural but not decisive.
+It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.

 Theme